-- arrangements for printing and distributing additional copies of application forms and prospectuses if necessary; - arrangements for assigning additional staff if necessary; and - arrangements for liaison with the police on crowd management issues. - 5.5.2 A receiving bank should work closely together with the sponsor, should there be any question as to whether contingency measures should be triggered.
-While this is primarily a matter for the sponsor, the receiving bank should ensure that any concerns it may have are addressed. - 5.5.3 A receiving bank should promptly notify the HKMA of any major problems arising from the IPO.
+- 5.5.1 Designated banks and receiving banks should put in place a formal contingency plan for coping with unexpected incidents or extreme cases (e.g. application monies settlement failure, IPO cancellation during the subscription period, pre-funding confirmation period or after monies settlement for allotted shares). - 5.5.2 Designated banks and receiving banks should work closely together with the sponsor, should there be any question as to whether contingency measures should be triggered.
+While this is primarily a matter for the sponsor, if a designated bank or receiving bank has any concerns, it should communicate the concerns to the sponsor proactively. - 5.5.3 A designated bank or receiving bank should promptly notify the HKMA of any major problems arising from the IPO.

-5.6 Specific trust arrangements
+5.6 Specific arrangements for holding application monies